 First, the exposure of active funds to safer assets is still pretty minor.

-“A 5 to 10% tail of cash cannot possibly wag the dog represented by a 90 to 95% equity position”.
+As Jack Bogle said, “a 5 to 10% tail of cash cannot possibly wag the dog represented by a 90 to 95% equity position”.

 Second, as Morningstar has shown, active funds generally hold equity portfolios that are riskier than the portfolios of major indexes…

-Looking at the evidence – here are some examples from the US:
+Look at these examples from the US:

-- In the correction of mid-1990, the S&P500 fell 14.7%, but the average actively managed fund fell 17.9%
+- In the correction of mid-1990, the S&P 500 fell 14.7%, but the average actively managed fund fell 17.9%

-- In the bear market of the summer of 1998, the S&P500 dropped 19%, compared to 22.2% for the average managed fund
+- In the bear market of the summer of 1998, the S&P 500 dropped 19%, compared to 22.2% for the average managed fund

 - In its 2008 Indices Versus Active (SPIVA) scorecard, Standard & Poor’s concluded: “The belief that bear markets favour active management is a myth.
 A majority of active funds in eight of the nine domestic equity style boxes were outperformed by indices in the negative markets of 2008.
 The bear market of 2000 to 2002 showed similar outcomes.”

-To be fair to active managers, there is some evidence to show that some active strategies have performed marginally better in recessions.
+There is some evidence to show that active strategies have performed marginally better in recessions.

-But even if you take the best-performing funds during the most successful five-year period for active managers in recent times — the period ending September 2002 — close examination of the data reveals a rather different picture.
+But even if you take the best-performing funds during the most successful five-year period for active managers in recent times — the period ending September 2002 — closer examination of the data reveals a rather different picture.

-Vanguard found that fewer than a third of managers were able to repeat their out performance in the following five-year period!
+Vanguard found that fewer than a third of managers were able to repeat their outperformance in the following five-year period.

 Furthermore, fewer than 45% outperformed their benchmarks in the bear market of 2007-2009.

-In other words, even the top-performing managers fail to repeat any skill they showed in one bear market during subsequent bear markets.
+In other words, even the top performing managers fail to repeat any skill they showed in one bear market during subsequent bear markets.

 Yes, there will be funds that outperform in the next bear market — whenever that might be — but your chances of picking those funds in advance are worse than flipping a coin.

-Ultimately, it boils down to cost.
+Ultimately, it ultimately boils down to cost.

 As the Nobel-winning economist Professor William Sharpe pointed out in his paper The Arithmetic of Active Management, the average passive investor must — yes, must — outperform the average active investor, because of the considerable additional costs that active investing entails.